google/aoss-springboot-sample-starter-project/README.md

 ## Steps to run the project :
 After cloning the project, User need to follow certain steps to get started with the project:

-1. Setting up the Authentication via Service Key :
+1. Setting up the Authentication using Credential Helper :

 Prerequisites for setting up [Application Default Credentials](https://cloud.google.com/docs/authentication#adc), set up authentication first :